giselew/toctoc_comments/Documentation/DesigningThePlugin/Index.rst

 Here we present the best practices for changes of the design of **toctoc_comments**.
-You'll find all about customizing CSS with the LESS-model, or - as an alternative, CSS customizing with boxmodels and CSS color themes.
+You'll find all about customizing CSS with the LESS-model.

 The chapter also explains the TS-Options for the plugin layout in the front end.